Important! Steps to Building a Agent

 Read More: How to Reasonably Allocate LLM Context

-Knowledge Base: Teaching the Bot Knowledge
+Knowledge Base: Teaching the Agent Knowledge

-Upload your prepared knowledge documents into the knowledge base so that when users ask questions, the Bot will first use the user's query to search within the knowledge base, find document content semantically related to the question as a reference, and then have the LLM summarize and provide an answer to the user.
+Upload your prepared knowledge documents into the knowledge base so that when users ask questions, the Agent will first use the user's query to search within the knowledge base, find document content semantically related to the question as a reference, and then have the LLM summarize and provide an answer to the user.

-However, uploading knowledge documents into the Bot's knowledge base may not necessarily be the best way to utilize knowledge, which is related to the RAG framework and the way LLM handles tasks.
+However, uploading knowledge documents into the Agent's knowledge base may not necessarily be the best way to utilize knowledge, which is related to the RAG framework and the way LLM handles tasks.
 You can refer to this article to design the method that best suits your scenario:

 Read More: How to Operate the Knowledge Base

-Tools: Enabling Bots to Perform Tasks
+Tools: Enabling Agents to Perform Tasks

 Read More: How to Create Tools

-Flow: Suitable for Bots with Complex Processes
+Flow: Suitable for Agents with Complex Processes

 Read More: About Flow